EMH333/EMH_Website/content/posts/2019/07/create-your-own-CLI.md

 It took a bit of searching to figure out where to place it but eventually I discovered I could put it in my home directory in the "bin" folder (`$HOME/bin`) and by default Ubuntu would allow me to run that from the command line.

-I typed '`emh`' into the command line (that is what I titled the file), and it outputed '`Ethan Hamptons command line tool`'.
+I typed '`emh`' into the command line (that is what I titled the file), and it outputed '`Ethan Hampton's command line tool`'.
 Just like I wanted!
 I should mention I titled the program
 "emh" because those are my initials and they are easy to remember plus they are short.

 Now on to the fun stuff!
 I had to figure out how to do something along the lines of '`emh update`' which is the command I wanted to run in order to update my system.
 It turns out that